Pluaris User Guide

 When you are ready to upload, click Upload to prompt Pluaris to pull the content into your knowledge base.
 To cancel and close the Quick Upload window, click Nevermind.

 Note that news articles retrieved via Topic Monitoring are automatically deleted from your system after 30 days.
-However, you can easily move a news article to your knowledge base for permanent storage – see Articles for more information on how to do this.
+However, you can easily move a news article to your knowledge base for permanent storage – see Reader Section for more information on how to do this.

 To get started, click Topic Monitoring in the left-hand navigation menu: